 Latina/o Studies offers a major and minor that examine women's issues, family structure and acculturation, immigration, education, healthcare issues, and the relationship between race, crime and justice from the perspective of Raza in the Americas.
 The histories of Raza in the United States as well as the philosophical, world views, music, art and literature of indigenous and contemporary peoples are important subject areas in the curriculum.
 Issues in political economy, community organizing and relationships to Mexico, Central America and the Caribbean are also explored.

 In a committed effort to merge knowledge with activism, the Department offers international community service, learning travel studies and local internship opportunities in a variety of community agencies and organizations.

 Race and Resistance Studies

-In 2010, the College of Ethnic Studies formally established a comparative program: Race and Resistance Studies (RRS).
-This new interdisciplinary program became a department in 2017 and offers two minors.
+In 2010, the College of Ethnic Studies formally established a comparative program: Race and Resistance Studies (RRS) was started as an interdisciplinary program program and recently became a full-fledged department, with two minors and several academic programs in development.
 Coursework focuses upon processes of racialization—how race-related discourses/practices create and perpetuate social problems—across diverse ethnic and racialized communities.
-The core faculty in RRS provides students with tools for examining how institutions (such as education, health care, penal systems and popular culture) oppress communities of color.
-Students equally explore the creative and complex ways in which communities of color express multiple forms of resistance.
+The core faculty in RRS provides students with tools for examining how institutions oppress communities of color.
+Students explore the creative and complex ways in which communities of color express multiple forms of resistance.
 In doing so, we further explore how domestic issues are shaped by transnational processes and how oppression and resistance are shaped by the intersections of race, ethnicity, class, gender and sexuality.
 Currently, a new initiative—Arab and Muslim Ethnicities and Diasporas—is taking shape within RRS to further diversify and complement the curricular offerings within the wider College of Ethnic Studies.